SharePoint/sp-dev-docs/docs/schema/identifier-element-in-identifiers-bdcmetadataresource-schema.md

 ## Elements and attributes

-The following sections describe attributes, child elements, and parent elements.
+The following sections describe attributes, chiidentifiers-element-in-entity-bdcmetadata-schema.mdld elements, and parent elements.

 ### Attributes